 If you’re looking for a pair that’s comfy and chic at the same time, then your top choice should be a pair of silver flat shoes.

-As seen on the model, flat Mary Janes pair well with a Leopard-laced pink outfit.
-Like her, you can do the same thing with any of your pink outfits.
+I recommend a pair of flat Mary Janes with a Leopard-laced pink outfit.
+You can do anything with your pink outfit.
 Be it for work or a date, a pair of silver flats will add a twinkle to your every step.

 Pink Statement Sandals